knetikmedia/knetikcloud-csharp-net20-client/docs/MediaModerationApi.md

 <a name="getmoderationreport"></a>
 # **GetModerationReport**
-> ModelFlagReportResource GetModerationReport (long? id)
+> FlagReportResource GetModerationReport (long? id)

 Get a flag report